Professional installers offer the following information on, cleaning coolant mixed with oil, in the lubrication system.

 - Engine oil cooler in the radiator

-So, The engine cannot run with coolant in the oil for an extended period of time.
-Because, It will not take long for the antifreeze to start eating away at the engine bearings.
-Do not run an engine once coolant is discovered in the engine oil.
+So, the engine cannot run with coolant in the oil, for an extended period of time.
+Because, it will not take long for the antifreeze, to start eating away at the engine bearings.
+Above all, do not run an engine, once coolant is discovered in the engine oil.

-Therefore, Depending upon the amount of coolant and the amount of time involved, serious engine damage may not result immediately.
-In only those cases, the following cleansing operation may prove beneficial.
+So, depending upon the amount of coolant and the amount of time involved, serious engine damage, may not result immediately.
+In only those cases, the following cleaning operation may prove beneficial.

 First, Determine the source and cause of the oil contamination and repair it.

-Park vehicle on level surface, engage parking brake and turn off engine.
-If necessary, raise front of vehicle by driving it onto a ramp or by jacking it up.
+Park your vehicle on level surface, engage the parking brake and turn off engine.
+If necessary, raise the front of vehicle, by driving it onto a ramp or by jacking it up.

 Open the hood.
 Remove the oil dipstick.
-Remove the oil filler cap. (helps the oil draining process)
+Remove the oil filler cap.
+(Because, it helps the oil draining process)

-Once the vehicle is safely and securely supported, put on safety glasses, crawl under the vehicle.
+Once the vehicle is safely and securely supported, put on safety glasses and crawl under the vehicle.
 Locate the oil drain plug, which is on the bottom of the oil pan.

 Loosen the drain plug using a box-end wrench or 6-pt. socket.
-Carefully remove the plug by hand, making sure the catch pan is underneath the plug hole.
-Oil will flow rapidly from the hole, but allow several minutes for all old oil to drain out.
+Carefully, remove the plug by hand, making sure the catch pan, is underneath the plug hole.
+Oil will flow rapidly from the hole.
+However, allow several minutes for all old oil to drain out.

 Pour in the correct amount of new engine oil.
 (See vehicle’s owner’s manual for recommended grade, specification and amount.)
 Replace the oil fill cap and dipstick.